Cragdoo/vninja/content/post/installing-pihole-on-ubuntu-18.04.1.md

 > Pi-Hole®: A Black Hole for Internet Advertisements.

-In reality it's just a local DNS server that blocks out know advertising networks from your queries.
+In reality it's just a local DNS server that blocks out known advertising networks from your queries.

 Originally designed to run on a Raspberry Pi (hence the name), it can also run just fine on [any Debian-based linux distribution](https://discourse.pi-hole.net/t/hardware-software-requirements/273), and it works just fine inside a VM.
 It is very lightweight as it only handles DNS queries and returns a blank HTML file for the blocked requests, it really doesn’t need much processing power.